Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Ocala, Florida
+Mission’s Tortilla Route For Sale – Seagoville, Crandall, Texas

-Mission’s Tortilla Route for sale in the Ocala, Florida region for $320,000!
-Currently generating $1,221,428 in yearly sales and nets $167,326.
-Distributorship and territory are purchased through seller and contracted through Mission Foods.
+Mission’s Tortilla Route for sale in the Seagoville, Crandall, Texas region for $60,000!
+Currently generating $446,135 in yearly sales and nets $59,047.
+Distributorship and territory are purchased through the seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 41 accounts delivering to popular grocery stores, markets, and restaurants.
-Able to be serviced in 5 days per week with weekends off as an owner operator with 2 drivers are in place to help!
-Plenty of growth opportunity!
+This route currently has 3 accounts delivering to popular grocery stores and variety stores.
+Plenty of growth opportunities.
+For a video presentation of this listing GO HERE.

 Frequently Asked Questions: